kchillr/linux-file-manager/README.md

 # linux-file-manager
-Linux based file manager
+Browser-based Linux file manager

-Work in progress
+For the Linux file system